About Red Heart Blue Head

 Our Philosophy

 Our philosophy is to help you build a successful and sustainable business that’s fit for the future.
-Firstly we help you to turn your organisation into a Super-tribe.
+Whilst we are working with you, we are thinking about how best to help you turn your organisation into a Super-tribe.
 The Super-tribe building process involves using Simon’s twenty elements of successful modern tribes, which include purpose, rules, heritage and spiritual homeland.
 Then when a tribe has been formed, one or more Super-tribes can be created, by forming partnerships, alliances and joint ventures with other tribes that share overlapping missions.
 Super-tribes provide the most sustainability and the most winning.

-Secondly, we help you to get organisation ‘Win Ready’, by properly defining winning (see example diagram below), increasing its strategic alignment, setting winning standards, scenario planning, creating mission critical values and winning behaviours, improving leadership effectiveness; and ensuring there is clear and well-directed communication.
+Secondly, when we help you, we are aiming to get organisation ‘Win Ready’, by properly defining winning (see example diagram below), increasing its strategic alignment, setting winning standards, scenario planning, creating mission critical values and winning behaviours, improving leadership effectiveness; and ensuring there is clear and well-directed communication.
+We will be thinking about this as we go.
 We can provide the cultural catalyst to help you build a winning team.

 Working within business, sport, professional services and education we can help to remove the misalignment, dis-engagement and blockers that can impede an organisation’s performance and development.
 We can help you to develop a fully aligned and engaged mission team.
 We can help you to establish all the winning behaviours you need.
 We can help you to produce a team full of red hearts and blue heads.